VCityTeam/UD-Demo-Graph-SPARQL/README.md

 * [UD-Viz](https://github.com/VCityTeam/UD-Viz) as a frontend web application for urban data visualization
   * In particular the [SPARQL module](https://github.com/VCityTeam/UD-Viz/tree/master/src/Widgets/Extensions/SPARQL) is used to visualize semantic urban data in the form of RDF
 * And some RDF store as a backend.
 Currently two options are supported:
-  * [Strabon RDF Store](http://www.strabon.di.uoa.gr/) an RDF-Store for storing and serving geospatial semantic graph data in the form of RDF
-    * Also requires [PostGIS](https://postgis.net/) a geospatial database extension of [PostgreSQL](https://www.postgresql.org/) used here as a backend database for Strabon
   * [Blazegraph](https://blazegraph.com/), a ultra-high-performance graph database supporting Blueprints and RDF/SPARQL APIs

 ### Component Diagram